Sociocultural Norm Similarities and Differences via Situational Alignment and Explainable Textual Entailment: Introduction

 \section{Introduction}

-Social norms are normative beliefs that guide behavior in groups and societies \cite{sherif1936psychology}.
+Social norms\blfootnote{$^*$Equal Contribution.} are normative beliefs that guide behavior in groups and societies \cite{sherif1936psychology}.
 Deviance from these expectations of behavior can cause perceptions of impoliteness \cite{culpeper2011impoliteness}, feelings of offense \cite{rubington2015deviance}, and pragmatic failure \cite{thomas1983cross}.
 Social norms vary across cultures \cite{triandis1994culture, finnemore1996norms}, and different cultural norms can lead to conflict within intercultural interactions due to perceptions of deviance \cite{durkheim1951suicide}.
 Creating computational systems that can robustly reason and translate across cultures in pragmatic communication requires that they be grounded in these norms and their differences across contexts.
 As an initial step in addressing this question, we propose a novel approach to discover and compare social norms conditioned on social situations across Chinese and American cultures.
-Leveraging \chinese{知乎} (Zhihu), a Chinese Q\&A platform, alongside the existing \textsc{SocialChemistry} \cite{forbes2020social} dataset on social norms as respective proxies of Chinese and American cultural axes, our paper offers the following three contributions:
+Leveraging \chinese{知乎} (Zhihu), a Chinese Q\&A platform, alongside the existing \textsc{SocialChemistry} \cite{forbes2020social} dataset on social norms as respective proxies of Chinese and American cultural axes, our paper offers the following contributions: